 Right in the Center of the park and built on the second natural elevation the castle’s upper terraces provide the highest and most far-reaching views in the park.
 Overlooking the Turtle Pond, The Great Lawn, and the Delacorte Theater the elevation allows the city skyline to rise above the tree line giving the park a real sense of being in the middle of the city.
 It is one of the best views in the city.

 The Castle was built for no real purpose at all, other than a decorative piece, in 1865 it later became a weather station before falling into disrepute and disrepair.
 When the Gentrification of the City and park began the castle was restored to its former glory.

 7 – Central Park Zoo

 Oddly enough we always end up at Central Park Zoo as part of No.1 in our list, I.E Getting lost.
 The path leading to the zoo always seems e

 Don’t expect a grandiose zoo such as San Diego Zoo filled with lions, elephants, and giraffes!
-The Central Park zoo is far more modest and only feature a few animals in its fairly small grounds.
+The Central Park zoo is far more modest and only features a few animals in its fairly small grounds.
 An hour is all you need to take in the exhibits.
-Mainly focused on Creatures from colder climes (that can take the New York winters, such as bears, Red Pandas, Snow leopards, Sealions and a host of penguins.
+Mainly focused on Creatures from colder climes (that can take the New York winters, such as bears, Red Pandas, Snow leopards, Sealions, and a host of penguins.)
 There is also a Tropics area featuring Snakes, Lemurs, and Birds.